Compute prediction intervals and other information by applying the adaptive conformal prediction (ACP) method.

 - model

-A list containing information abouth the conformal prediction model.
+A list containing information about the conformal prediction model: the resolved arguments in

-lower, and upper will also be returned, showing the information
+mean, lower, and upper will also be returned, showing

-about the forecasts generated using all available observations.
+the information about the forecasts generated using all available

 Details